 - Do NOT take a bath or swim for the first week.
 You may take showers, but make sure the area where the catheter was inserted does not get wet for the first 24 - 48 hours.

 You will need to take care of your incision.

-Most people take aspirin or another medicine called clopidogrel (Plavix) after this procedure.
+Many people take aspirin or another medicine -- such as clopidogrel (Plavix), prasugrel (Efient), or ticagrelor (Brilinta) -- after this procedure.
 These medicines are blood thinners, and they keep your blood from forming clots in your arteries and stent.
 A blood clot can lead to a heart attack.
 Take the medicines exactly as your doctor tells you.
 Do not stop taking them without talking with your doctor first.

 You should eat a heart-healthy diet, exercise, and follow a healthy lifestyle.
 Your doctor can refer you to other health care providers who can help you learn about exercise and healthy foods that will fit into your lifestyle.